emencia/contact_form/README.md

 Install
 -------

-- create your virtualenv and `pip install -r requirements.txt`.
-For dev purposes, `pip install -r requirements-dev.txt`.
+- create your virtualenv and `pip install emencia-contact-form`.

 - In your `INSTALLED_APPS`, add: